OSU-slatelab/RNN-T-ASR/README.md

 ## Decoding
 We use a beam search variant proposed in [2].
 <code>sbatch run_asr.sh</code> runs the decoding in 100 parallel nodes each node decoding 1/100 of the test set.
+<code>bash run_decode.sh</code> is the single node variant of the above which can be used for debugging.

+In the above scripts:

+<code>--test-path</code> is the folder containing 100 csv files numbered {0..99}.csv in the same format as [URL](https://github.com/vishalsunder/speech-feature-computation).